All Episodes

 So they've had those in the works.

-I guess they've always told me there's no such thing as a coincidence in US government, and I would imagine that that's been in the plan.
+I guess they've always told me there's no such thing as a coincidence in U.S. government, and I would imagine that that's been in the plan.

 Yeah, and I think that's the biggest tragedy of all.

-And when I was handling the hostage portfolio for President Trump, we made that a priority return Americans home.
+And when I was handling the hostage portfolio for President Trump, we made that a priority to return Americans home.

 And I think the Biden administration needs to do the exact same thing.